Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Season Stats

-- He has added 230 rushing yards on 47 carries (plus five touchdowns), averaging 32.9 yards per game.
+- He's also rushed 47 times for 230 yards and five touchdowns, averaging 32.9 yards per game.

 - The Panthers have run 56.4% passing plays and 43.6% rushing plays this season.
 They rank 29th in the NFL in scoring.